practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 learning costs, it just has you doing a different kind of learning.

-Despite all these concerns, I have to say that this is one skillset that I wish I had learned more about years ago, and I fully intend to look for opportunities to apply these ideas in my own project.
-I hope after reading this article, you will try to do the same, and then share your stories about your experiences!
+Despite all these concerns, I have to say that this is one skillset that I wish I had picked up years ago, and I fully intend to look for opportunities to apply these ideas in my own project.
+I hope after reading this article, you will try to do the same, and then share your stories about your experiences.

 ## Recommendations for further reading